lh3/ksw2/README.md

 extension alignment, though, we need to keep an array of 32-bit scores, which significantly reduces performance (`-sg` vs `-s`).
 KSW2 is faster than parasail partly because the former uses one score for all matches and another score for all mismatches.
-For diagonal formulations, vectorization is harder given a generic scoring matrix.
+For diagonal formulations, vectorization is more complex given a generic scoring matrix.

 It is possible to further accelerate global alignment with dynamic banding as is implemented in [edlib][edlib].
-However, it might not be as effective for extension alignment.
+However, it is not as effective for extension alignment.
 Another idea is [adaptive banding][adap-band], which might be worth trying at some point.